gaswelder/che/about.md

 	int a, b, c;

-In MC is is also possible to do that with struct members and function
+In Che is is also possible to do that with struct members and function
-declarations:
+parameters:

 	struct vec {
 		int x, y, x;